HumanSignal/label-studio/docs/source/guide/ml.md

 section: "Machine learning"
 ---

-You can use an ML backend to integrate your model development pipeline with your data labeling workflow and do the following:
+You can use an ML backend to integrate your model development pipeline with your data labeling workflow.
+There are several use cases, including:

-- **Pre-labeling** by letting models predict labels and then have annotators perform further manual refinements.
+- Pre-annotate data with a model
-- **Auto-labeling** by letting models create automatic annotations.
+- Use active learning to select the most relevant data for labeling
-- **Online Learning** by simultaneously updating your model while new annotations are created, letting you retrain your model on-the-fly.
+- Interactive (AI-assisted) labeling
-- **Active Learning** by selecting example tasks that the model is uncertain how to label for your annotators to label manually.
+- Model fine-tuning based on recently annotated data

 For example, for an image classification task, the model pre-selects an image class for data annotators to verify.
 For audio transcriptions, the model displays a transcription that data annotators can modify.